plogacev/demos/README.md

 ## 1. Time Series Elasticity Analysis

-**Demonstration of a NumPyro-based Bayesian time series model for sales data analysis.**
+**NumPyro-based Bayesian time series model for sales data analysis.**
 A synthetic sales dataset is constructed with latent growth, seasonal patterns, and a random walk component to simulate external influences.
 Sales are modeled as a Poisson process with price elasticity effects, ensuring realistic demand shifts.
 A flexible Bayesian model, implemented in numpyro, is used to estimate the underlying components of the sales time series.
 Inference is performed using MCMC sampling.